tamarajafar/AtlasXomics_docs/docs/index.rst

-Welcome to The Documentation For AtlasXomics' Projects
+Welcome to The AtlasXomics Documentation Page
 =======================================================

 .. toctree::